TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/001-Getting-started.md

 ```

 4.)
 Start App

 Go into Cloud Starter folder and start it up
-Becarefull, you will need to use only one of the following series of commands depending on where your subscription is based (to know more about this, you can see details here TODO)
+Becarefull, you will need to use only one of the following series of commands depending on where your subscription is based

-The following command will let you use a Europe based subscrition
+The following command will let you use a Europe based subscription
 ```console
 cd MyAwesomeCloudStarter/
 npm run serve_eu
 ```

-The following command will let you use a US based subscrition
+The following command will let you use a US based subscription
 ```console
 cd MyAwesomeCloudStarter/
 npm run serve_us
 ```
 Now you can browse your Case Manager Application on: https://localhost:4200/

-TODO ADD IMAGES OF ALL